 Your unique security code can be found on the form you have received.

 You need to include the name and nationality of everyone aged 16 or over who is resident and eligible to register to vote.
 If there are no eligible residents, you should state why this is the case.

 Find out who is eligible to vote.

-They can register at their home address as well as their university address but must not vote more than once in the same election.
+Your son/daughter can register at their home address as well as their university address, but must not vote more than once in the same election.
 This means they can vote in local elections at both addresses as long as they are in different local government areas, but cannot vote at both addresses in a Parliamentary election.
-So we would recommend that you leave them on the register at your address.